-This special scoring factor awards two points to projects that restrict rents/and incomes to not exceed the 50% area median income limit for all LIHTC units.
-Project owners may opt for the 40/60 set aside with the declaration of restrictive covenants reflecting that all incomes /rents in the project will not exceed 50% AMI.
+This special scoring factor awards two (2) points to projects that restrict rents/and incomes to not exceed the 50% area median income limit for all LIHTC units.
+Project owners may still opt for the 40/60 set aside, however, the declaration of restrictive covenants will reflect that all incomes /rents in the project will not exceed 50% AMI.